Our wastewater solutions treat billions of gallons per year in plants around the globe

-In addition to the desalination and water treatment it’s known for, Seven Seas Water Group also offers a range of wastewater treatment technologies.
+In addition to the desalination and water treatment it’s known for, Seven Seas Water Group also offers a range of wastewater treatment solutions and technologies.

 Seven Seas owns and operates the plants it builds under long-term, performance-based contracts.
 Our business model depends on quality design, construction, and equipment to deliver reliable services with a focus on continuing relationships, not the end of a warranty period.
 We’re always searching for the most robust technologies in the industry, and those technologies now help maintain a consistent record of 97% availability at our plants across sectors and around the world.